digiltd/oh-rtd-test/Z-Wave-Binding.md

     Switch    ZwaveDevice        { zwave="3:1:command=BASIC" }

 To find out which command classes are supported by your Z-Wave device, you can look in the manual or use the list at http://www.pepper1.net/zwavedb/ or http://products.z-wavealliance.org/.
 In case your command class is supported by the device and binding, but you have a problem, you can create an issue at: https://github.com/openhab/openhab/issues.
-In case you want a command class implemented by the binding, please add it to issue [431](https://github.com/openhab/openhab/issues/431).
+In case you want a command class implemented by the binding, please create an issue.

 ## Known Issues